a1irahman/1upChallengeData/README.md

 Hello!
 Thank you for taking a look at this repository.
 The following is an implementation of a system that is designed ask questions via the command line, save the gathered answers, check them against a FHIR format ndjson, count the direct and indirect instances, and tabularize them.

+#To Run
+Please first install the dependencies and peer dependencies.
+Then simply type "npm start".

 #
 Why did I choose this implementation?